Neelam-Sambnani/Sales-Insights/README.md

 **Dashboard Design:**  Designing interactive and visually appealing dashboards while conveying complex sales insights in a user-friendly manner presented design and communication challenges.

+**Future Scope**
+---
+In the future, this project can be expanded to include predictive modeling for sales forecasting and advanced customer segmentation techniques.
+Real-time data integration and automation could further enhance decision-making capabilities.